AppleMark

 miscellaneous

-Japanese Theatre and the West An International Theatre Symposium aiming to promote creative interactions between the Japanese and Western theatres.
-Organized for the Japan Festival 91 in association with the Institute of Contemporary Arts and the Japan Research Centre, SOAS, University of London.
+Japanese Theatre and the West An International Theatre Symposium, aiming to promote creative interactions between the Japanese and Western theatres.
+Organized for the Japan Festival 91 in association with the Institute of Contemporary Arts, London, and the Japan Research Centre, SOAS, University of London.
 The meeting assembled leading scholars and artists in the field from sixteen nations, with Jan Kott (Poland), Georges Banu (France), Leonard Pronko (USA), Nicola Savarese (Italy), Zvika Seper (Israel) and Yasunari Takahashi (Japan) among the contributors.
 Also participating were three performing companies, Pohlyboveho Divadla (Czech Republic), Umewaka Noh Troup (Japan) and Workshop 5 (UK).
 The four-day event held at the ICA comprised a programme of lectures, demonstrations, workshops and performances.
-The proceedings were published by Harwood Academic Publishers in 1994 as Contemporary Theatre Review, Special Edition, Japanese Theatre and the West, ed.
-Akemi Horie-Webber
+The proceedings were published by Harwood Academic Publishers in 1994, as a special edition of Contemporary Theatre Review, Japanese Theatre and the West, edited by Akemi Horie-Webber

 Comments on current affairs Click